Exercise a high degree of caution due to the threat of terrorist attack. Pay attention to your personal security at all times.

 Safety and security.

-- There's an increased possibility of large-scale protests in Jordan in response to the 6 December 2017 US announcement on Jerusalem, particularly after Friday noon prayers.
+- There's an increased possibility of protests in Jordan in response to domestic and regional developments, economic issues and on significant anniversaries, particularly after Friday noon prayers.
 Avoid demonstrations and large gatherings as they may turn violent.
 Monitor the media and other sources of information about planned and possible unrest.
-Pay close attention to your personal security at all times.
-See Safety and security.
+See

 Safety and security.

-- Extremists have expressed a desire to conduct attacks targeting Western visitors to Jordan.
+- Extremists have expressed their intention to conduct attacks targeting Western visitors to Jordan.
 Jordanian authorities have disrupted several terrorist plots targeting Westerners.
 See

 Safety and security.